SSWConsulting/SSW.Rules.Content/rules/packages-to-add-to-your-mvc-project/rule.md

 ---
 type: rule
-title: Do You Know Which Packages To Add To Your New MVC Project?
+title: Do you know which packages to add to new MVC projects?
 uri: packages-to-add-to-your-mvc-project
 authors:
   - title: Eric Phan